cybex-gmbh/transmorpher/README.md

 ### Additional options

-By default, the media server stores image derivatives.
-This can be turned off, so they will always be re-generated on demand instead.
+By default, the media server stores image derivatives on the image derivatives disk.
+This can be turned off, so they will always be re-generated on demand instead:

 ```dotenv
 TRANSMORPHER_STORE_DERIVATIVES=true